iomete/iom-docs/docs/libraries/drivers/sql-alchemy-driver.md

-You can find the configuration parameters from the lakehouse "Connection Details" tab from the iomete console
+You can find the configuration parameters from the lakehouse "Connection Details" tab from the IOMETE console